How We Define Continental Divides

 Continental divides are formed through drainage basins for individual rivers.
 A drainage basin begins at the source and stretches to the mouth of that river until it flows into another larger river.
-The source of the river is formed at a high point, from which gravity pulls all the water downward.
+The source of the river forms the high point, from which gravity pulls all the water downward.
 Different basins come together to form a network of waterways ultimately leading to an ocean.

-For Continental Divide chasers, standing on a ridgeline that separates two major bodies of water is a satisfying thrill, knowing that a raindrop at that point could have two entirely different journeys ahead.
+For Continental Divide chasers, standing on a ridgeline that separates two major bodies of water is a satisfying thrill.
+A raindrop landing on that spot could have two entirely different journeys ahead.

 The Many Continental Divides of Europe

-Europe is surrounded by many seas: The Baltic, North, Mediterrean, Black, Adriatic, Aegean and Caspian Seas, as well as two oceans: Arctic and Atlantic.
+Yet Europe does not have single divide.
+Instead, it is surrounded by many seas: The Baltic, North, Mediterranean, Black, Adriatic, Aegean, Tyrrhenian, Ionian and Caspian Seas, as well as two oceans: Arctic and Atlantic.

 Therefore in Europe, there are actually many continental divides that separate the oceans and seas surrounding the continent.
-As a matter of interpretation, this project considers the ‘Main’ Continental Divide as the ridgeline that divides the continent from the northeast bodies of water (Atlantic, North Sea, Baltic and Arctic) from the southwest bodies of water (Mediterrean, Adriatic, Aegean, Black Sea and Caspian Sea).
+As a matter of interpretation, this project considers the ‘Main’ Continental Divide as the ridgeline that divides the continent from the northeast bodies of water (Atlantic, North Sea, Baltic and Arctic) from the southwest bodies of water (Mediterranean, Tyrrhenian, Ionian Adriatic, Aegean, Black Sea and Caspian Sea).

 Mapped Divides

-- Atlantic – Mediterrean: from Gibraltar in Spain to Mount Piémont near Bonnecourt, France (4282 km)
+- Atlantic – Mediterranean: from Gibraltar in Spain to Mount Piémont near Bonnecourt, France (4282 km)

 - Mediterranean – North Sea: From Mount Piémont in France to Mount Witenwasserenstock near Bedretto, Switzerland (832 km)